wharfkit/website/src/lib/docs/ContractKit/ContractKit.md

 #### ABICache

 An optional instance of the [ABICache](/docs/antelope/abi-cache-interface) interface to manually specify an alternative cache.
-By default every instance of the `ContractKit` comes with a built-in ABICache and this is only required for advanced use cases where overriding the default is required.
+By default every instance of the `ContractKit` comes with a built-in ABICache, and this is only required for advanced use cases where overriding the default is required.

 ```typescript
 import { ContractKit } from "@wharfkit/contract"